LittleB0xes/Dailyrium/Unexpected_Journey/README.md

 ## Day 6
 A little module refactoring for the future...
 To let the game growing without constraint, and less friction

+## Day 7
+- Some project structure change... psychological instability.
+- Create a `puppet_master` function for living entities management.
+- Improve the move action management.
+Now, entity can't go on cell that is non crossable **AND** when the cell is occupied by another entity.